-This rule, however, applies only to life insurance companies licensed after 3l December 1999 and life insurance companies licensed prior to that date that have converted their businesses to dividend-paying businesses (demutualisation).
+Since 1 January 2000, life insurance companies limited by shares have been entitled, subject to certain conditions, to distribute dividends to their shareholders.
+This rule, however, applies only to life insurance companies licensed after 31 December 1999 and life insurance companies licensed prior to that date that have converted their businesses to dividend-paying businesses (demutualisation).
 Life insurance companies limited by shares, that have not been demutualised, are generally referred to as "hybrid companies".
 IORP companies limited by shares may choose if they wish to be able to distribute dividends to their shareholders or not.

 Irrespective of the choice of debt instrument, fundraising through loans is allowed only if the funds are needed for the insurance activity as such or to render the fund management more effective.
 Substantial loans for the financing of capital investments are generally not allowed.
 This restriction applies to all insurance undertakings, regardless of whether they are entitled to distribute dividends or not.
+Fundraising through loans is rigorously monitored by the Swedish FSA and the loan restrictions are applied in a restrictive manner.
 IORP undertakings are also subject to loan restrictions.

 A hybrid life insurance company that decides to convert to a dividend-paying structure (demutualisation) must change its articles of association, which requires the approval, after a voting procedure, of a certain percentage of the policyholders.
-In addition, the company must distribute, or at least allocate, its bonus funds (i.e., earnings from earlier financial years and other policyholder surplus within the company) to the policyholders.
+In addition, the company must distribute, or at least allocate, its bonus funds (i.e. earnings from earlier financial years and other policyholder surplus within the company) to the policyholders.
 The Swedish FSA must also consent to the conversion.